-Too many author bios use tired clichés and hackneyed expressions.
+Too many author bios use tired clichés

 Being an author or writer should mean that by profession, it endows one with imagination, creativity, inventiveness and above all, grammatical and orthographical accuracy.